Prachibansal11/Zepto-SQL-Data-Analysis/README.md

 # E-Commerce-SQL-Data-Analysis
 ![Banner](https://raw.githubusercontent.com/Prachibansal11/Zepto-SQL-Data-Analysis/a1de34c22ade16aaf7ea1d304ed9422990a2ff24/zepto-banner.jpg)

-## Objective:
-This is a complete, real-world data analyst portfolio project based on an e-commerce inventory dataset scraped from Zepto — one of India’s fastest-growing quick-commerce startups.
-This project simulates real analyst workflows, from raw data exploration to business-focused data analysis.
-# Zepto E-commerce Inventory Analysis

 📌 **Project Overview**
 The goal is to simulate how actual data analysts in the e-commerce or retail industries work behind the scenes to use SQL to: